Syllabus - U1, U2

 Improved Trust and Reputation: Ethical conduct fosters trust among employees, customers, and other stakeholders.
 This leads to a strong reputation, which can attract customers, investors, and talented employees.

 Enhanced Employee Morale and Engagement: Employees are more likely to be motivated and engaged when they work in an ethical environment where they feel valued and respected.
-This can lead to increased productivity and reduced turnover.
+This can lead to increased productivity.

 Stronger Customer Loyalty: Customers are more likely to remain loyal to businesses they perceive as ethical and trustworthy.
 This can lead to increased sales and market share.